SylviaLe/Coin-Collector/README.txt

 This project creates a game called 'Coin Collector'.
 How to play: use 'up', 'down', 'left', or 'right' key to move the character around to collect coins, which are randomly generated.
 There will be a countdown clock, so user must get as many coins as possible before time runs out.
-Other features: sounds, levels of difficulty(Easy/Medium/Hard) and random obstacles (i.e. explosives, cats, potholes)
+Other features: sounds, levels of difficulty(Easy/Medium/Hard) and random obstacles (i.e. explosives, fish bones, bombs)
-Packages: pygame,
+Packages: pygame, leaderboard, graphics, button

 *** Note: In the document below, 'player' and 'character' are sometimes used interchangably.

 - Classes and methods:
-   + Coin: INSTANCE VARIABLES:
+   + Class Coin: INSTANCE VARIABLES:
               num: number of coins generated on the window
               selectedPts: a list of center points of all generated coins
               selectedCoins: a list of Image objects of all generated coins